First Russian circumnavigation: Petropavlovsk-Kamchatsky. Equipping the embassy to Japan

-Then comes the main discrepancy: in his letter Rezanov wrote that Krusenstern apologized to him for violating the subordination on board.
-At the same time, Krusenstern mentioned that it was Rezanov who apologized to Krusenstern.
+Then comes the main discrepancy: Rezanov wrote that Krusenstern apologized to him for violating the subordination on board.
+At the same time, Krusenstern mentioned that Rezanov apologized to Krusenstern.
 Interpretation of evidence highly depends on the position that the researcher might take.
-Levenstern and Ratmanov claimed that it was Rezanov who apologized, and the officers even consulted if they would accept his apologies or not.
-Levenstern later noted that both sides did not have a choice because the embassy to Japan had to be taken.
+Levenstern and Ratmanov claimed Rezanov apologized, and the officers even consulted if they would accept his apologies.
+Levenstern later noted that both sides had no choice because the embassy to Japan had to be taken.
 Thus, both officers and Krusenstern should "suppress all personal grudges, all quarrels, and follow the emperor's will and the aims of the expedition".
 Eventually, on August 16, the official truce took place.
-In his letter to the emperor, that Rezanov sent the same day, he emphasized Krusenstern's merit as a leader.
-However, prior to the arrival to Kamchatka, the relationship was extremely strained, even though there were no open quarrels.
+In his letter to the emperor that Rezanov sent the same day, he emphasized Krusenstern's merit as a leader.
+However, prior to the arrival to Kamchatka, the relationship was highly strained, even though there were no open quarrels.

-Before departing to Japan, count Tolstoy, botanist Brinkin and painter Kurlyandov went ashore from where they would have to travel back home by land.
+Before departing to Japan, Count Tolstoy, botanist Brinkin, and painter Kurlyandov went ashore from where they would have to travel back home by land.
 The main reason for that is that they became outcasts on board.
 Brinkin, according to Levenstern, committed suicide after returning to St. Petersburg.
-Kurlyandov got sick on his way home and settled down in Kazan where he taught in the Kazan Theological Seminary.
-The question of whether Tolstoy actually visited America, where he got his nickname, remains confusing.
+Kurlyandov got sick on his way home and settled down in Kazan, where he taught in the Kazan Theological Seminary.
+The question of whether Tolstoy visited America, where he got his nickname, remains confusing.
 "Wild Frenchman" Kabri was also sent ashore.
 Rezanov took an "honour guard" on vacated seats: captain of the battalion of Petropavlovsk Ivan Fedorov, lieutenant Dmitry Koshelev – brother of the governor, and eight non-commissioned and privates.
 They were supposed to return home after the end of the embassy mission.
 According to the letter of F. Romberg, the "honour guard" received urgently prepared uniforms with gold embroideries on them, while guards bear caps were originally taken from St. Petersburg.
 They departed on August 30.